-How to watch Saturday's 'The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents'
+Postponed: 'The ABCs of Covid-19: A CNN/Sesame Street Town Hall for Kids and Parents'

 Who is participating?

-Alongside "Sesame Street" characters -- including Elmo, Abby Cadabby, Rosita and Grover -- the special program will feature: Olympic gold medal gymnasts Laurie Hernandez and Simone Biles, Dr. Amy Acton, director of Ohio's Department of Health, and Dr. Sonja Santelises, CEO of Baltimore City Schools.
+Alongside "Sesame Street" characters -- including Elmo, Abby Cadabby, Rosita and Grover -- the program will include Olympic gold medal gymnasts Laurie Hernandez and Simone Biles; Dr. Amy Acton, director of Ohio's Department of Health; and Dr. Sonja Santelises, CEO of Baltimore City Schools.